 Harrisonburg, VA 22803

 Your generous efforts make a difference in preserving this designated Virginia Landmark, and enrolled site on the US National Register of Historic Places.
-Support Harrisonburg’s nonprofit community organization, Northeast Neighborhood Association (NENA), in purchasing this historic building for the official opening of the Dallard-Newman House Museum serving the local community, the greater Shenandoah Valley, and the state of Virginia.
+Support Harrisonburg’s nonprofit community organization, Northeast Neighborhood Association (NENA), to renovate and expand this historic building for the official opening of the Dallard-Newman House Museum serving the local community, the greater Shenandoah Valley, and the state of Virginia.
 Questions?
 Call the Northeast Neighborhood Association at 540-421-5135.